-The financial report of Tantalum International Limited for the year ended 30 June 2020 was authorised for issue in accordance with a resolution of the directors on 24 November 2020.
+The financial report of Tantalum International Limited for the year ended 30 June 2022 was authorised for issue in accordance with a resolution of the directors on 20th October 2022.

 Tantalum International Limited is a company limited by shares incorporated in Australia.
-The nature of the operations and principal activities of the Company were to pursue arbitration against the Arab Republic of Egypt.
+The nature of the operations and principal activities of the Company was to pursue an arbitration action against the Arab Republic of Egypt.